Neuro-Dynamics/LCZero-Stuff/README.md

 Brain experiment #31415926
 May 15, 2018: The surgery has been completed, the patient is soon to wake up from her slumber.
 I will plug her into the client software...
 IT'S ALIVE!!!

-The experiment consists of taking two LCZ nets and just transplant the weight values from one to the other.
+The experiment consisted of taking two LCZ nets and just transplant the weight values from one to the other.
 In our case the first transplant involved copying the Value Head + Conv of LCZ ID237 into LCZ ID296.
 After testing, the hybrid 237Val-296Pol was stronger than either net, surprisingly proving this kind of brain surgery was possible.

 ## Download some hybrid nets for testing